STUDENTS NEED LIBRARIES IN HISD

 Intellectual freedom also means all students have a right to privacy about what they are studying and reading.
 They may not want the world to know that a parent has a rare cancer – or that there is a drug problem in the neighborhood – or any of hundreds and thousands of possible topics about which they happen to need information.

 Censorship is the opposite of intellectual freedom.
 It means that a school or library determines that some topics will not be available.
 Books about puberty, gender identity or race issues have sometimes been avoided in collection development, even though these are topics about which many, maybe most, students have questions.
-School libraries owe it to their community to offer the broadest range of topics possible within budget and space constraints, and respecting the community’s norms.
+School libraries owe it to their community to offer the broadest range of topics possible within budget and space constraints, and respecting the community’s norms and any relevant laws.

 Picture